Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Walking on the wild side: eye movements beyond the CLT

 Also it is possible to compose the strategy as a hybrid strategy in which Brownian-like motion is adopted for local exploration (e.g., FEMs and small saccades) and L\'evy displacements are exploited for long relocations (medium / long saccades) A preliminary attempt towards such a composite strategy for modelling gaze shift mechanisms has been presented in \cite{BocFerIciap2011}.
 However, that approach only conjectured a simple binary switch between a Gaussian and a Cauchy-like walk.
 In \cite{BocFerSMCB2013} the approach was generalised to handle observers watching videos and thus accounting for multiple kinds of shifts: FEMs, saccade and smooth pursuit (cfr.
-Figure \ref{Fig:3comp}).
-To this end, Eq. (\ref{eq:LangLevyNDdisc}) is reformulated as a two-dimensional dynamical system in which the stochastic part is driven by one-of-$K$ possible types of $\alpha$-stable motion $\boldsymbol \xi_{i}^{k}$.
+Fig. \ref{Fig:3comp}).
+To this end, Eq. (\ref{eq:LangLevyNDdisc}) is reformulated as a 2-dimensional dynamical system in which the stochastic part is driven by one-of-$K$ possible types of $\alpha$-stable motion $\boldsymbol \xi_{i}^{k}$.

 In the Ecological Sampling model \cite{BocFerSMCB2013} the switch from one motion type to the other was bottom-up determined as a multinomial choice biased by the complexity of the sampled visual landscape.
 More recently this idea was extended to a top-down and task-dependent probabilistic choice in the framework of Bayesian Decision theory \cite{BocCOGN2014}.
+Bayesian Decision theory has gained currency in modelling active sensing behaviour \cite{yang2016theoretical}: though minimal, from a theoretical standpoint, a gaze shift action can indeed be considered as the result of a decision-making process (either conscious or uncounscious).